-Dr. Naren Mikkilineni is a board certified dentist who serves the residents of Irving and Richardson, Texas.
+Dr. Naren Mikkilineni is a board certified dentist who serves the residents of Irving and Plano, Texas.
 He and his staff specialize in all aspects of general dentistry, including cleanings and dental check ups.

 Dental Cleanings Q & A